TheSchwiftyCommittee/untitled-suite/README.md

 ### Colour Scheme

 Untitled Suite encourages creativity and enthusiasm throughout the project management process, despite the blank canvas the name suggests.
 To resemble this in the application, orange `#ff8e3c` is the primary colour used to convey this to the user and is a perfect colour to draw attention the main features of the application.
+For more details, [here](https://www.happyhues.co/palettes/9) is the combination of the colour scheme.

 ### Home Page